Contracts and IP

 Who can receive DOE funding as a result of the HPC4Mtls solicitation?

 DOE funding is intended to support national laboratory staff and time on HPC systems to work with industrial members of the energy technology sector to accelerate the discovery, design, and development of materials for severe environments that will enable transformational power generation technologies.
-On a limited basis, U.S. universities may receive DOE funding if they can demonstrate a relationship with members of the U.S. energy technology sector and can describe potential broad positive impacts in their proposals and a path to implementation.
 U.S. industry, as well as for profit and nonprofit organizations that support them, cannot receive direct funding from this solicitation.

 What is the required amount of the participant contributed funding and what will it be used for?